Satella-tan/Epub-book-to-fake-code-like-text/README.md

   - classes
   - if/else blocks
   - for loops
   - try/except blocks
+- Inserts math operations taken from my [RPS bot](https://github.com/Satella-tan/rock-paper-scissors-bot)
 - Optional `--seed` argument to keep the pseudo-random structure consistent
+- Optional `--ratio` argument to choose text-to-fakecode ratio between 0.05 and 0.95 the lower the value the more fakecode generated (defaults at 0.6)
 - Works with any EPUB that contains extractable text

 ---